moshejasper/kindisperse/README.md

 clustering with an increased number of very widely spaced individuals (long tails).

-The simple simulation, `simulate_kindist_simple()`, provides dispersals for each kin category based on a simple parent-offspring dispersal sigma, with no attempt to distinguish between the various breeding and dispersal events across a lifespan.
-For this reason, it cannot distinguish between full and half siblings (for example), and as larval full-siblings have not passed through a full lifespan, it would render them as at distance 0 from their parent (if they were in the adult oviposition stage, however, they would be rendered as at one lifespans’ dispersal from parents).
+The simple simulation, `simulate_kindist_simple()`, simulates intergenerational dispersal for each kin category based on a simple parent-offspring dispersal sigma, with no attempt to distinguish between the various breeding and dispersal events across a lifespan.
+For this reason, it cannot distinguish between full and half siblings (for example), as immature full and half siblings have been separated by less than a lifespan’s worth of dispersal; it would render them as at distance 0 from their parent (if they were in the adult oviposition stage, however, they would be rendered as at one lifespans’ dispersal from parents).

 Example usage is shown below: